 And Little Richard certainly didn’t bowdlerise his private life, at least not during his 1950s heyday.
 According to his authorised biographer Charles White in The Life and Times of Little Richard on tour he would host parties that were so swinging they were orgies.
 He would invite men back to his hotel and enjoy watching them have sex with his girlfriend.

 So when racist groups such as the North Alabama White Citizens Council alarmed by his enormous, unprecedented popularity with white teens put out statements on TV, warning that “Rock ‘n’ Roll is part of a test to undermine the morals of the youth of our nation.
 It is sexualistic, unmoralistic and … brings people of both races together’, they weren’t entirely wrong.

-He gave an uproarious interview in 1987 to uberfan film director John Waters – whose famous pencil moustache was inspired by Richard’s own iconic lip-fur – in which he announced, not without foundation, that he was not only the architect of rock and roll but ‘the founder of gay’:
+He gave an uproarious interview in 1987 to uberfan film director John Waters – whose famous pencil moustache was inspired by Richard’s own iconic lip-fur – in which he announced that he was not only the architect of rock and roll but ‘the founder of gay’:

 ‘”I love gay people.
 I believe I was the founder of gay.
 I’m the one who started to be so bold tellin’ the world!
 You got to remember my dad put me out of the house because of that.
 I used to take my mother’s curtains and put them on my shoulders.
 And I used to call myself at the time the Magnificent One.
 I was wearing makeup and eyelashes when no men were wearing that.
 I was very beautiful; I had hair hanging everywhere.
 If you let anybody know you was gay, you was in trouble; so when I came out I didn’t care what nobody thought.
 A lot of people were scared to be with me.”’